haifengl/smile/README.md

     libraryDependencies += "com.github.haifengl" %% "smile-scala" % "1.4.0"
 ```

-To enable machine optimised matrix computation, the users should add
+To enable machine optimized matrix computation, the users should add
 the dependency of smile-netlib:
 ```
     <dependency>